nsidc/usaon-vta-docs/glossary.md

 We want to align this data structure with best practices and partner organization structures (e.g. Polar Observing Assets working group, Arctic Data Center, Federated Search crew).
-Evenually it's possible that we could import or sync items in the registry from an external source.
+Evenually, the goal is to be able to import or sync items in the registry from an external source.